Generic Name: immune globulin (human) (i-MUNE-GLOB-ue-lin)

 Use Flebogamma as directed by your doctor.
 Check the label on the medicine for exact dosing instructions.

-- Flebogamma is usually administered as an injection at your doctor's office, hospital, or clinic.
-If you are using Flebogamma at home, carefully follow the injection procedures taught to you by your health care provider.
+- Flebogamma is given as an injection at your doctor's office, hospital, or clinic.
+Contact your health care provider if you have any questions.

-- If you miss a dose of Flebogamma, contact your doctor for instructions.
+- If you miss a dose of Flebogamma, call your doctor to find out what to do.

 Ask your health care provider any questions you may have about how to use Flebogamma.